irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This perk deck is affected by all the important mod updates mentioned in [General info - Gilza rebalance changes](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md#gilza-rebalance-changes) above.
 Since temporary damage resistance is much easier to both activate and keep, and damage resistance can be stacked much more effectively with other skills, total amount of DR gained from the perk was slightly reduced.
 Specific amount is important for a health-based breakpoint on DS, but overall survivability of this perk deck is MUCH better than in vanilla, since your max potential damage resistance is easier to activate, and your total DR is also much higher.

 ### Additional info/tips
-For DS builds - 3 tap is achieved much easier now and even 4 tap is possible.
+For DS builds - 3 tap armor is achieved much easier now and even 4 tap is possible.
 5+ is possible with maniac/crew chiefs on your team, making this deck absolutely busted in coordinated teams.
 As long as you have the temporary DR bonus that is.

 ### Build(s) to try
 Barebone skills - ICTV armor, underdog and frenzy aced for stackable damage resistance.
 Bullseye for armor gating.